 GENERAL POLICIES AND STANDARDS

-- Call LSU Police at 911 on campus phone or 578 3231 on cell phone, and prevent further injury by avoiding personal exposure to injury and keeping others out of the
+- Prevent further injury by avoiding personal exposure to injury and keeping others out of the area

 - Assist emergency medical personnel